Compartment suite: Facilities

-The compartment train has 16 rooms, each with a single seat, accommodating only one person.
+The compartment coach has 16 rooms, each with a single seat, accommodating only one person.
 The seats can recline 180° to form beds and are equipped with heating and massage devices.

 The compartments are connected by aisles and feature electric sliding doors, adjustable lighting, and spacious restrooms.
 The train also features entertainment facilities in the form of a tablet computer with a limited Android.